Determining Long-term Average Earnings: Workers in Permanent Employment

 The WSIB does not recalculate the worker's average earnings solely due to a pay increase or decrease prior to the injury.
 However, if:

-- the worker's average earnings are to be recalculated (e.g. the worker had irregular overtime that was not included in the short-term average earnings), and
+• the worker's average earnings are to be recalculated (e.g., the worker had worked overtime over the course of the last 12 months that was not included in the short-term average earnings), and

 the WSIB factors in the pay increase/decrease.